 Enterprise Bank's dividend policy is determined by the agreement of the Board of Directors.
 Dividends shall be distributed to stockholders, either in cash or stock or both, subject to the policy and pertinent rules and regulations of the Bangko Sentral ng Pilipinas.
-Under the Bank's By-laws, the dividends to be distributed are the remaining sums after the Bank's earning are appropriately applied for a capital retirement fund to provide for the gradual retirement of the redeemable preferred stock-government and preferred stock-private, and establishment and maintenance of reserve for bad and/or doubtful accounts and replenishment of any impairment to capital.
+Under the Bank's By-laws, the dividends to be distributed are the remaining sums after the Bank's earning are appropriately applied for a capital.